sunuslee/sunus.me/source/_posts/2013-04-21-i-dont-like-this-busy-week.markdown

   * i don't like this title, but i did have those title in some document files. since i talked to the guys in the team, i have to think and assigned tasks about we need to do at this point and future as well to them, based on their skills, attitute and motivation. i think i am doing ok, hoping they will do the same:)

 ### Developer
-  * yeah, that's what i love most, luckily i found i need some simple but basic feature/service but it didn't exist. so i write a script to get it done and i am using it on a daily basis. of course i open source of this project.
+  * yeah, that's what i love most, luckily i found i need some simple but basic feature/service but it didn't exist. so i write a script to get it done and i am using it on a daily basis. of course i open source of this project at **[github The Backup-Box](https://github.com/sunuslee/bub)**
-  * [The Backup-Box](https://github.com/sunuslee/bub) it can sync/backup you files using the services provided by stuffs like dropbox, google drive, amazon cloud but offers a feature that allowed you to select any files on your machine and get it backed up, **you don't have to manually put those files into the directory in the cloud drive**
+  * [The Backup-Box ](https://github.com/sunuslee/bub) it can sync/backup you files using the services provided by stuffs like dropbox, google drive, amazon cloud but offers a feature that allowed you to select any files on your machine and get it backed up, **you don't have to manually put those files into the directory in the cloud drive**
   * yesterday i found the first version code of hub looks ugly and seems confuse, so i rewrite most of them, it now looks much like my code:)
   * i start to take license seriously, so i chose _MIT Open Source License_ to publish bub.